NisargUpadhyayIITJ/Trilemma_BTC_Prediction/README.md

 ### Key Features:

+#### Ensemble Approach:
-Ensemble Approach: Combines the strengths of LSTM for capturing non-linear patterns and ARIMA for modeling time series trends, potentially leading to more accurate predictions.
+Combines the strengths of LSTM for capturing non-linear patterns and ARIMA for modeling time series trends, potentially leading to more accurate predictions.

-Automated ARIMA Parameter Optimization: Employs pmdarima's auto_arima function to automatically determine the optimal parameters for the ARIMA model, simplifying the modeling process.
+#### Automated ARIMA Parameter Optimization:
+Employs pmdarima's auto_arima function to automatically determine the optimal parameters for the ARIMA model, simplifying the modeling process.

-Data Scaling: Uses MinMaxScaler to scale the input data, improving the performance and stability of the LSTM model.

-Clear Data Splitting: Divides the data into distinct training, validation, and testing sets to ensure robust model evaluation and prevent overfitting.

-Comprehensive Evaluation Metrics: Calculates the Mean Absolute Error (MAE) for each individual model and the ensemble on both validation and test sets, providing insights into prediction accuracy.
+#### Comprehensive Evaluation Metrics:
+Calculates the Mean Absolute Error (MAE) for each individual model and the ensemble on both validation and test sets, providing insights into prediction accuracy.

+#### Future Forecasting:
-Future Forecasting: Demonstrates how to forecast the ROI for a specific future date.
+Demonstrates how to forecast the ROI for a specific future date.

 ### Requirements:
 Python 3.7+